wellsilver/wellsilver.github.io/README.md

 # Some info:

- However its pretty much finished now if you want to look at the v1 wich is a pretty cool template go to releases adn then you can download the source code for v1.
+Its pretty much finished now.
+If you want to look at the v1 wich is a pretty cool template go to releases and then you can download the source for v1.
+My art teacher said to make a portfolio (optional) so I did, but didnt use wordpress or wix or any of that.
+I used HTML to make my own allbeit basic website that I have alot more control over than those website builders.